-Cultural Mixology designs, delivers, and facilitates programs that build and enhance cultural competencies in business and academic settings.
+Cultural Mixology designs, delivers, and facilitates programs that build and enhance cultural competencies.

-We serve as a strategic thinking partner to support individuals and organizations that are faced with multicultural challenges.
+We serve as a strategic thinking partner to support individuals and organizations that want to leverage the diversity in multicultural environments.
 We coach them in order to assess their strengths, identify areas for development, and provide the resources and accountability necessary to reach their goals.

-- Individuals who want to reach their highest potential and explore how they can use existing strengths to turn personal or professional goals into reality.
+- Individuals who want to reach their highest potential.
+They explore how they can use existing strengths to turn personal or professional goals into reality.

-- Organizations who are concerned about moving key executives abroad get those leaders prepared for thriving in a new and unfamiliar environment.
-The leader hits the ground running and the families have the tools necessary to flourish in what would otherwise be a stressful transition.
+- Organizations who are concerned about moving key executives abroad.
+We get those leaders prepared to thrive in a new and unfamiliar environment.
+As a result, the leaders hit the ground running and their families have the tools necessary to flourish in what would otherwise be a stressful transition.

-- Multicultural teams learn the critical skills and behaviors needed to enhance collaboration and trust, key attributes of a high-impact cohesive team.
+- Multicultural teams learn the critical skills and behaviors needed to enhance collaboration and trust.
+These are key attributes of a high-impact, cohesive team.

-- Educators understand ethnocentricity so they can enhance their teaching philosophies, maximize the value of diversity, and mitigate the challenges present in a global learning environment.
+- Educators understand ethnocentricity.
+They can then enhance their teaching philosophies, maximize the value of diversity, and mitigate the challenges present in a global learning environment.

-- Students who study in a foreign language learn to cope with the stress inherent in the transition process into a new culture.
+- Students who study in a foreign language.
+We help them learn to cope with the stress inherent in the transition process into a new culture.

 What We Offer